xspager/xspager.github.com/content/posts/2025/05/26/how_to_not_install_c_on_the_aos.md

 - TYPE - like the same command on MS-DOS
 - SUPERUSER - show if you are a super user or not, you become a superuser by passing "ON" as parameter.
 The prompt becomes "Su)".
 You are only able to configure the system and do some other stuff as a super user, there is a pretty advance user permission system you can configure.

+Novas are Forever have the AOS User Handbook <http://www.novasareforever.org/user/archive/public/docs/dg/sw/os/aos/093-000150-01__AOS_Users_Handbook__1979.pdf> if you want to have a look at other available commands.
+You should also check the other documentation they have: <http://www.novasareforever.org/archives/documentation/dg.sw/dg.sw.os>.

 Some curiosities about this OS:

 - The commands (at least) are case insensitive, so "dir" and "DIR" work the same